Pareto distribution: Symmetric Pareto distribution

-The purpose of Symmetric Pareto distribution and Zero Symmetric Pareto distribution is to capture some special statistical distribution with a sharp probability peak and symmetric long probability tails.
-These two distributions are derived from Pareto distribution.
-Long probability tail normally means that probability decays slowly.
-Pareto distribution performs fitting job in many cases.
+The purpose of the Symmetric and Zero Symmetric Pareto distributions is to capture some special statistical distribution with a sharp probability peak and symmetric long probability tails.
+These two distributions are derived from the Pareto distribution.
+Long probability tails normally means that probability decays slowly, and can be used to fit a variety of datasets.
 But if the distribution has symmetric structure with two slow decaying tails, Pareto could not do it.
 Then Symmetric Pareto or Zero Symmetric Pareto distribution is applied instead.

 The Cumulative distribution function (CDF) of Symmetric Pareto distribution is defined as following:

 The corresponding probability density function (PDF) is:

 This distribution has two parameters: a and b.
-It is symmetric by b.
+It is symmetric about b.
 Then the mathematic expectation is b.
 When, it has variance as following:

 The CDF of Zero Symmetric Pareto (ZSP) distribution is defined as following: